elijahcruz12/larakit/README.md

 First create an issue describing what you want to add to this package

 If it looks like something people will want, you can create a PR for it.
 We recommend using the `make:installer` command, as it makes it uses it's own stub.
+Enter in the name of the package in all Lowercase, and only letters.
+This will allow the command to make the command in a simple way.